Bridesmaids (2011 film): Home media

-Scuttled sequel
+Cancelled sequel

 Although there was interest in developing a sequel to Bridesmaids, producer Apatow said, "The key is we have to come up with an idea that is as good or better than the first one" and director Paul Feig said, "Everyone's very busy right now is one of the problems, and kind of doing their own thing, but we're very open to it."
 When asked about her potential involvement, Wiig told The Hollywood Reporter, "We aren't working on that.
 Annie [Mumolo] and I aren't planning a sequel.
 We are writing something else."
 Following Wiig's statement, reports surfaced that Universal was interested in proceeding without her, instead focusing on developing a story about McCarthy's character Megan.
 McCarthy dispelled the rumors that she would consider returning for a sequel without Wiig saying, "God, I wouldn't want to.
 I would never want to.
 I think it's a terrible idea.
 I don't know anything about it.
 But I know that nobody wants to do it unless it's great.
 If it is, I will show up wherever those ladies are."